tvdboom/ATOM/docs_sources/api/feature_engineering/feature_extractor.md

 Type of encoding to use.
 Choose from:
 <ul style="line-height:1.2em;margin-top:5px">
 <li>"ordinal": Encode features in increasing order.</li>
-<li>"cyclic": Encode features using sine and cosine to
+<li>"cyclic": Encode features using sine and cosine to capture
-capture the cyclic nature of the features.
+their cyclic nature.
 Note that this creates two columns for every feature.
-Non-cyclic features are encoded in increasing order.</li>
+Non-cyclic features still use ordinal encoding.</li>
 </ul>
 <p>
 <strong>drop_columns: bool, optional (default=True)</strong><br>